odpi/specs/ODP-Runtime.md

 -   An ODP Platform MUST set the `HADOOP_CONF_DIR` environment variable to point to Apache Hadoop’s configuration directory if config files aren’t being stored in `*_HOME/etc/hadoop`.

 -   [**Relevant JIRA: HADOOP-10787.**] The location of the tools jars and other miscellaneous jars SHOULD be set to the `HADOOP_TOOLS_PATH` environment variable.
 This is used as input for setting Java class paths, therefore this MUST be an absolute path.
 It MAY contain additional content above and beyond what ships with Apache Hadoop and the reference implementation.
-The entire directory SHOULD NOT, by default, be included in the default hadoop class path.
-Individual jars MAY be specified, however.
+The entire directory SHOULD NOT be included in the default hadoop class path.
+Individual jars MAY be specified.

 Compliance
 ----------

-In order to locate common resources, some commonly set configuration details are necessary.

 -   ODP Platforms MUST have all of the base Apache Hadoop components installed.